 WIDE BOY (1985)

 Wide Boy reached #9 in the UK singles chart during March 1985.
 It was the Bristol Lad's sixth single and was the follow-up to the album title-track The Riddle which reached #3 in the UK.

-I really love the bass part on this song, which, as usual, was penned by Nik Kershaw himself - it's definitely one of his most interesting tunes.
-This was the final single to be released from Nik's second studio album The Riddle, peaking at No.10 in the UK.
+I really adored the bassline on Don Quixote, which, as usual, was penned by Nik Kershaw himself - it's definitely one of his most interesting tunes, with an interesting video to accompany it.
+This was the final single to be released from Nik's second studio album The Riddle, peaking at No.10 in the UK during August 1985.